mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 ### Stenography machine

-Plover supports several protocols that are in use by various Stenography machines.
+Plover supports several protocols that are in use by various professional stenography machines.
 To configure Plover to the protocol your machine uses:

 1. Run Plover and click the `Enable` radio button.
 1. Click the 'Configure' button on the Plover Dialog screen.
 The Plover configuration screen appears.
 1. On the 'Machine' tab, select the protocol your machine uses.